 About the alum

 Jameelah Nuriddin is a socially conscious film and media producer, creative executive, and award-winning film editor.
-As a storyteller, Nuriddin’s work has always focussed on giving voice to marginalized communities, particularly black womxn.
+As a storyteller, Nuriddin’s work has always focused on giving voice to marginalized communities, particularly black womxn.
 Nuriddin recently produced an animated docuseries for black teenage girls in Alabama empowering them to become leaders in local and state government.
 Inspired by the ‘Me Too’ movement, Nuriddin partnered with AWE (Advancing Women Executives) providing corporate womxn from Fortune 500 companies (Uber, Netflix, Visa, etc) with gravitas and public speaking training to bring gender parity and equity at the mid-management and executive level.
 She is currently producing branded content, backed by the National Institute of Health, to enhance the field of science by highlighting and encouraging diversity amongst womxn, Black, and Indigenous scientists.